Surgical Procedures: Rotationplasty

-- Inadequate bone fusion leading to additional surgery.
+- Poor bone fusion (connection), leading to more surgery.

 What is recovery like?

-Recovery from a rotationplasty will require a stay in the hospital, typically up to a week.
+Patients who have rotationplasty will often need to stay in the hospital for up to a week.
 Most patients will go home in a cast.
-The length of time in the cast will depend on how the bone heals.
+The length of time in the cast depends on how the bone heals.
 If the patient is receiving chemotherapy, healing may take longer.
 Once the bone and wounds have healed, the child can be fitted for the lower leg prosthesis.
 During this time, the patient may need crutches or a wheelchair to get around.

-Physical therapy is a key part of recovery.
+Physical therapy (PT) is a key part of recovery.
 Therapy helps the patient learn to use the ankle joint as a knee joint, how to walk with the new leg/prosthesis, and how to wear and adjust the prosthesis.
-This takes a considerable amount of time and effort from the patient and the length of therapy can vary from patient to patient.
+This takes some time and effort from the patient.
+The length of therapy can vary from patient to patient.
 As the child grows, they will need a new prosthesis and may need short stints of physical therapy with each new prosthesis.

-Physical therapy meets with the patient and family before the procedure to evaluate the patient’s needs and what they hope to achieve after the procedure.
+Physical therapy meets with the patient and family before the surgery to test the patient’s needs and what they hope to gain after the procedure.
 They will talk in more detail about what to expect after surgery and in the future.

 Rotationplasty may be an option for some patients with bone tumors in the leg.
-It can be a difficult concept to understand, particularly when faced with all that comes with a new cancer diagnosis.
+It can be a hard surgery to understand, especially when faced with all that comes with a new cancer diagnosis.
 Use the resources below to learn more about rotationplasty, see how other patients are doing after the procedure, and connect with providers who do this procedure.